MrHedmad/kerblam/README.md

   They have to be written as if they were saved in `./`.
 - `./src/dockerfiles/`: Dockerfiles should be saved here.

-You can configure all of these paths in `kerblam.toml`, if you so desire.
+You can configure almost all of these paths in `kerblam.toml`, if you so desire.
 This is mostly done for compatibility reasons with non-kerblam! projects.
+New projects that wish to use Kerblam! are strongly encouraged to follow the standard folder structure.

 > [!WARNING]
-> Please take a look at issue #11 before editing your paths.
+> Please take a look at [issue #11](https://github.com/MrHedmad/kerblam/issues/11) before editing your paths.

 ## Contributing
 To contribute, please take a look at [the contributing guide](docs/CONTRIBUTING.md).